 Video Games Consoles Trading License in Dubai

 Dubai's gaming market is on track to surpass USD 1 billion by 2027, making it one of the fastest-growing interactive entertainment economies in the Middle East.
-For entrepreneurs and businesses looking to capitalise on this momentum, obtaining a Video Games Consoles Trading Licence (Activity Code 4759.95) at Dubai South Business Hub Free Zone provides a cost-effective, 100% foreign-owned gateway to trade consoles across the UAE, GCC, and beyond.
+For entrepreneurs and businesses looking to capitalise on this momentum, obtaining a Video Games Consoles Trading License (Activity Code 4759.95) at Dubai South Business Hub Free Zone provides a cost-effective, 100% foreign-owned gateway to trade consoles across the UAE, GCC, and beyond.

 Key Stats at a Glance